Arena AufSchalke

-Arena AufSchalke (/de/), currently known as Veltins-Arena (/de/) for sponsorship reasons, is a retractable roof and pitch, football stadium in Gelsenkirchen, North Rhine-Westphalia, Germany.
-It opened on 13 August 2001, as the new home ground for FC Schalke 04.
-The stadium has a capacity of 62,271 (standing and seated) for league matches and 54,740 (seated only) for international matches.
-It hosted four matches at UEFA Euro 2024.
-The naming rights to the stadium were sold in July 2005 to the German brewery Veltins.
+Arena AufSchalke (/de/), currently known as Veltins-Arena (/de/) for sponsorship reasons, is a football stadium with a retractable roof and slide-out pitch in Gelsenkirchen, North Rhine-Westphalia, Germany.
+It opened on 13 August 2001 as the new home ground of FC Schalke 04.
+The stadium has a capacity of 62,271 for league matches and 54,740 for international matches.
+Its naming rights were sold to the German brewery Veltins in July 2005.